Keshabkjha/Inscribe/README.md

 - Expected vs actual behavior
 - Screenshots if applicable

+For more details, please check out our [Contributing Guide](CONTRIBUTING.md).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.